It's really done.

 The reconciliation bill increases federal subsidies to help those without employer-sponsored insurance purchase coverage; closes the Medicare Part D doughnut hole; increases Medicaid funding for most states; and pushes back implementation of a tax on high-cost health plans until 2018 while raising the threshold for plans eligible for the tax.

 In a comedic bit of déjà vu, Senate Majority Leader Reid once again voted "no" at first, immediately switching his vote to "yes," just as he did Christmas Eve when the Senate passed the main overhaul measure.
 Just as he did that December morning, Reid looked down laughing before he gave the "yes" nod.

-This article appears in the March 27, 2010, edition of National Journal Daily.
+This article appears in the March 27, 2010, edition of NJ Daily.